 Because Sigma feels like a spreadsheet, business users haven’t hesitated to dive right into Snowflake data for faster insights.

 Data Engineer, Clover

-This new approach eliminates the analytical bottlenecks that naturally occur when domain experts request ad-hoc reports day-in and day-out from the data team.
+This new approach eliminates the analytical bottlenecks that naturally occur when domain experts request ad-hoc reports day-in and day-out from the BI team.
 With Sigma, if a salesperson, marketer, or any other business person has questions, they can explore endorsed data directly in the warehouse and generate shareable visualizations, reports, and dashboards themselves.